MicrosoftDocs/azure-docs/articles/machine-learning/service/tutorial-1st-experiment-sdk-setup.md

 ## <a name="azure"></a>Create a cloud notebook server

 This example uses the cloud notebook server in your workspace for an install-free and pre-configured experience.
-Use [your own environment](how-to-configure-environment.md#local) to have control over your environment, packages and dependencies.
+Use [your own environment](how-to-configure-environment.md#local) if you prefer to have control over your environment, packages and dependencies.

 From your workspace, you create a cloud resource to get started using Jupyter notebooks.
 This resource is a cloud-based Linux virtual machine pre-configured with everything you need to run Azure Machine Learning service.